QuadSpinner/Gaea-Docs/source/Developers/1-Automation.md

 You can access all exposed properties from the **Node Properties Menu > Show Exposed Properties** or press `F12`.

 {.TIP}
 > To process external files and also retrieve the output in an automation scenario, create a @File node for each incoming heightmap, and an @Output for each heigthmap or color map to be saved.
-Remember to ensure a proper name for each node's filename variable to avoid crashes or data loss.
+Remember to ensure a unique name for each node's filename variable to avoid crashes or data loss.

 ## Command Line